 Remember: Not All Email Marketing Platforms are HIPAA-Compliant

 When paying for an email marketing service, please don’t assume it automatically provides the level of security required by HIPAA guidelines.
-Instead, always do your research and verify that any platform you use to conduct email campaigns has the necessary security measures to protect your patients’ sensitive information.
+Instead, always research and verify that any platform you use to conduct email campaigns has the necessary security measures to protect your patients’ sensitive information.

 Use a HIPAA Compliant Marketing Tool Like Adit